Published on

 • Parametric and Geometric Checks: Agencies can automatically assess BIM models for compliance with regulations.

-• Improved Collaboration: A unified digital format ensures alignment between agencies and facilitates collaborative 3D workflows.
+• Improved Collaboration: A unified digital format ensures alignment between regulatory agencies and facilitates collaborative 3D workflows amongst project teams.

 CORENET X simplifies submissions, reduces errors, and accelerates approvals, making BIM an essential part of public-sector project delivery.